Decision-making aids in the form of data, figures, facts and statistics as a free PDF download, see below.

 German Version – To view the PDF, please click on the image below.

-Despite strong growth in recent years, photovoltaics only make up a comparatively small share of electricity generation from renewable energies in Germany: around 18 percent of electricity in this country is produced using photovoltaics.
-In comparison, onshore wind power is the most important driver of electricity generation from renewable energies.
-Photovoltaics accounts for around seven percent of total electricity generation.
+Despite strong growth in recent years, photovoltaics accounts for only a relatively small share of renewable energy electricity generation in Germany: around 18 percent of electricity is produced using photovoltaics.
+In comparison, onshore wind power is the most important driver of renewable energy electricity generation, accounting for approximately seven percent of total electricity generation.

-When looking at the market shares of individual companies, it is clear that the global photovoltaics market is highly fragmented.
-The leading photovoltaic module manufacturer Jinko Solar, based in China, has a market share of only around 14 percent.
-The German solar cell manufacturer Hanwha Q-Cells (headquartered in Seoul, South Korea and Thalheim, Germany) ranks sixth in the ranking of the largest manufacturers.
+A look at the market shares of individual companies reveals that the global photovoltaic market is highly fragmented.
+For example, the leading photovoltaic module manufacturer, Jinko Solar, based in China, holds a market share of only around 14 percent.
+The German solar cell manufacturer, Hanwha Q-Cells (headquartered in Seoul, South Korea, and Thalheim, Germany), ranks sixth among the largest manufacturers.

 Statistics on the energy transition in Germany